Information

 Most often, a kitty wanting to cuddle seeks to their human is seeking affection, comfort, warmth, or a place they feel safe.

-Trust & Security
+1. Trust & Security

 A big reason cats like to curl up and slumber against people is to feel safe and protected.
 Felines are naturally inquisitive and independent animals but also need a safe place to relax and nap.
 They like to feel protected and seek places with a sense of security.
 Often, a specific person in the family may provide that safe place.
 This can happen, especially if a cat has imprinted on someone.
 Imprinting occurs when a kitty feels a very close connection with a person.
 By sleeping right next to, or even on, a person, they can feel safe and secure and know they will be protected.

-Affection
+2. Affection

 Kitties also sleep pressed against people because they enjoy physical closeness and affection.
 Felines are very tactile creatures, and they enjoy being petted and rubbed.
 Sleeping snuggled up against a person is a way for kitties to show their affection and get physical contact.
 You may have noticed your kitty rubbing against you to get attention.
 Sleeping nestled next to you gives them this much sought-after physical contact and stimulation.
 These snuggles can also signify appreciation for their special person.
-Most often, this is the person who cares for them, feeds them, and changes the litter box.
-However, kitties of any age can form special bonds with more than one person and may choose to nap and snuggle with one specific person or more than one.

-Warmth & Comfort
+3. Warmth & Comfort

 One of the main reasons purr babies like to sleep cuddled closely with their humans is that they naturally seek out warmth.
 Kitties are known for their love of heat and often find the toastiest spot in the room to curl up and take a slumber.
 Felines have a higher body temperature than humans.
 They usually run about 102 F. So, along with feeling secure and protected, cats like to slumber right up against you to share your body heat.
 They especially like feet and heads, as these are places where our bodies release a lot of heat.

-Marking Territory
+4. Marking Territory

 If a purr baby has imprinted on you or feels territorial about you, sleeping pressed against you may be a way of sharing scents and marking territory.
 They can do this at the same time as showing you affection.
 Cats want other animals, especially other felines or pets, to know what areas of the home and specific people are “theirs.”
 Head rubbing, in particular, is a sign of territory marking.
 Felines have scent glands on their heads, tails, and feet and release pheromones by rubbing and kneading on things.
-You may notice your kitty doing this before falling asleep pressed comfortably up against you.
+You may notice your kitty doing this before falling asleep and pressing comfortably up against you.

-Company
+5. Company

 Why Does My Cat Lay Against Me?